Great Lakes megalopolis: Secondary land or marine transportation corridors

 Several corridors have interstate highways but no comprehensive passenger rail service.
 These highway routes pass through both core and fringe areas of the Great Lakes megalopolis.
 The upper Great lakes region has a marine corridor that connects Lakes Superior, Huron, and Michigan.
 However, this route does not include parallel Amtrak passenger rail or interstate highway service.

 Kansas City–Pittsburgh

 Interstate 70 follows the southern fringe of the megaregion.
 It runs from Kansas City to just south of Pittsburgh by way of St. Louis, Indianapolis, Dayton, Ohio, and Columbus, Ohio.

 Detroit–Grand Rapids

 Interstate 96 serves traffic between the Detroit and Grand Rapids metro areas.
 The route passes through Lansing on the way and extends to Muskegon to the northwest of Grand Rapids.

-Evansville–Indianapolis–Port Huron
+Evansville–Port Huron

-Interstate 69 extends from Evansville to Martinsville, Indiana.
-From there, the route is temporarily an arterial highway, Indiana State Road 37, to the Interstate 465 ring road around Indianapolis.
-From there, I-69 resumes and continues to the west end of the Windsor-Quebec City Corridor, crossing the border into Canada and becoming Ontario Highway 402, which eventually leads to Highway 401.
-Intermediate points include Fort Wayne, Indiana, and Lansing, Flint, and Port Huron, Michigan/Sarnia, Ontario.
+Interstate 69 extends from Evansville to the west end of the Windsor-Quebec City Corridor, crossing the border into Canada and becoming Ontario Highway 402, which eventually leads to Highway 401.
+Intermediate points include Indianapolis, Fort Wayne, Indiana, Lansing, Flint, and Port Huron, Michigan/Sarnia, Ontario.